 I don't know how people can just throw rubbish down, I bet if someone dropped litter in their garden they would go hopping mad.

 Right..... in the morning we was joined by Dave who came in on the train from Henley.
 We set sail at 8.30am.
 Here we found troubles with the boat.
 The throttle was a bit on the temperamental side, if you let it drop to much the engine cut out. an reverse was a bit of a no hoper..
 A... it wasn't that powerful, normally you can use it to slow down and stop... nope.. it failed!
 B, once you got it in reverse the lever stuck!.
 So Phil had to be on guard all the time.
-With 28 locks to tackle and to start off with there was a empty basin between the first two locks that took about 3/4 of an hour to fill, we steadily battled our way through Birmingham.
+We had 28 locks to tackle and to start off there was a empty basin between the first two locks that took about 3/4 of an hour to fill, after that we steadily battled our way through Birmingham.
 Phil planned to take photos, but not able to take his hand off the tiller an throttle he couldn't.
 Dave took on the job of setting the locks so he was very busy.
 In the centre of Birmingham there are 13 locks in a row to go up, luckily for us as we approached the first lock a boat came out of it, great that has set all the locks in low water for us to enter.
 We soon got to the top.
 The canal attracts a lot of tourist, I laughed as cameras pointed toward Phil an he was trying to look professional as he stalled the boat an ran in to the side of the lock entrance.
 He turned to me, looked annoyed for a couple of seconds then burst out laughing.
 We relaxed for a while on the long stretch trough Smethwick but the engine was not sounding right.
 So we stopped briefly to check it over.
-While tackling the last three locks there was a load of rubbish in the water an as we left the last lock Phil felt a vibration in the rudder.
+We set off again, soon we approached the last 3 locks.
+There was a load of rubbish in the water an as we left the last lock Phil felt a vibration in the rudder.
 Well we could of stopped again but we was so close to Oldbury we headed on.
 Anyway we made it safely.
 So.. we set sail 8.30am an moored up at 6.15pm that's a … errr..
 9hrs 45min journey of a distance of 7 1/2 mile approx. A wash an a brush up, then a trip to the pub 'The Pie Factory' in Tipton for a pie an a pint... with chips and very big onion rings, then off to bed to recover.

 Well done team, a challenging day but fun.